JeffKhons/embedded_systems_project/README.md

 High-Resolution Timers (hrtimer): Utilized inside the kernel to generate precise microsecond-level stepper pulses, ensuring smooth acceleration and deceleration profiles.

 📂 Project Structure
-Please ensure your files are organized as follows to match the Makefile:
+To maintain a clean workspace, files are organized as follows:

 Bash
 .